How To Keep Wood From Warping? (5 PROVEN Methods!)

 Therefore, some areas get swell faster by absorbing water faster while some areas swell slowly by absorbing water at a slow rate.

-When different areas of the wood swell at different rates, this can stress the wood and change its shape permanently which causes wood to warp.
+When different areas of the wood swell at different rates, this can stress the wood and change its shape permanently which causes the wood to warp.

-How Ambient Temperature Causes Wood to Warp?
+How Does Ambient Temperature Causes Wood to Warp?

 When the outside temperature is high, air can accommodate high, and humidity will also increase.